GoogleChrome/developer.chrome.com/site/en/articles/new-headless/index.md

 Currently, passing the `--headless` command-line flag without an explicit value still activates the old Headless mode — but we plan to change this default to new Headless over time.

-We plan to completely remove old Headless from the Chrome binary and to stop supporting old Headless in Puppeteer later this year.
-As part of this removal, we’ll make old Headless available as a separate stand-alone binary for those users who cannot upgrade yet.
+We plan to completely remove the old Headless from the Chrome binary and stop supporting this mode in Puppeteer later this year.
+As part of this removal, we’ll make the old Headless available as a separate standalone binary for those users who can’t upgrade yet.

 ### New Headless in Puppeteer